-The gait analysis process involves a brief history and then you will be asked to walk across a plate with 4000 sensors which is attached to a computer.
+The gait analysis process involves a brief history, and then you will be asked to walk across a plate with 4000 sensors which are attached to a computer.
 The plate takes a very detailed moving image of what the feet do during your walking cycle.
 The entire gait analysis process takes around 30 minutes.

 What We Look For On Your Scan